doc97/TerminalTerminators/README.md

 # Terminal Terminators
-A game made for Finnish Game Jam 2018
+A game made for Finnish Game Jam 2018, click [here](https://doc97.github.io/TerminalTerminators/ "Terminal Terminators") to play.

 ## Before playing
 Please fullscreen your browser and play on a Full HD screen.
 Moreover,